tylerpayne/mixnet/Readme.md

 ## demo

 ### tracker
 The tracker (akin to a bittorrent tracker) tracks which peers in the mixnet are currently available.
+The tracker would presumably run on a reliable public server in a WAN implementation of mixnet.

 the tracker is started by